Best Stroller and Car Seat Combos

 Despite the ability to use this stroller in conjunction with an infant car seat, you should never, ever jog or run with babies under 9-12 months of age.
 Discuss any jogging or trail plans with your pediatrician to determine the best age for your little one to move to more advanced strolling.

 The Britax B-Lively is an attractive budget-minded stroller with useful features and the ability to work with an infant car seat.
 This stroller has a comfortable sling-style seat, large canopy, easy-access storage bin, and rear canopy pockets for quick access items.
 The B-Lively folds quickly and compactly, making it suitable for travel and smaller spaces.

 The B-Lively only works with Britax infant car seats, which is limiting and hurt its chances to win an award.
 Traditionally, the Britax seats haven't fared that well in our infant car seat review, with the Britax B-Safe 35 earning the lowest overall score, so it is difficult for us to say we'd necessarily recommend this combination to a friend.
 However, the B-Lively is a good stroller, and the Britax seats meet the safety requirements of an infant car seat.
 If you already have a compatible Britax seat or plan to purchase one, then the B-Lively is certainly a stroller to consider, especially if you have an eye on the budget.

 Why You Should Trust Us

-The combo testing took place at BabyGearLab and in the real-world on outings with little ones.
+The combo testing took place at BabyGearLab and in the real world on outings with little ones.
 The review includes our in-depth product research and real-world experience gained from years of experience from testers who compare each combination to the competition, including capturing the differences from one car seat to another on the same stroller.
-Our testing from day-to-day use helps determine which competitors are the best combinations, easy to use, easy to navigate, and bring quality materials to the table.
+Our daily use testing helps determine which competitors are the best combinations, easy to use, easy to navigate and bring quality materials to the table.

 Analysis and Test Results